 Pros: Forsyth Park is beautiful!
 It’s a great place to go for a stroll and meet people.
 It’s also a fantastic area to stay in if you’re traveling with a large dog that needs plenty of room to run.
 Lots of locals hang out in this area.
 Street parking is free everywhere south of Gaston Street.

 Cons: Accommodations overlooking the park are almost as pricy as accommodations overlooking the river.
-Traffic is fairly consistent on the two north/south streets bordering the park (Whitaker & Drayton Streets).
-You’ll have an approximate 20-minute walk to River Street from the park.
+Traffic is fairly consistent on the two north/south streets bordering the park — Whitaker and Drayton streets.
+You’ll have an approximate 30-minute walk to River Street from the park.
+(Hop on the free DOT shuttles to get there faster.)

 Safety: I personally don’t cut through the park late at night, so I don’t recommend that visitors do so, either.
 Otherwise, the area is fairly safe.
 Use common sense and do all the things you would normally do in an urban environment, like keeping your car locked and valuables out of sight.